robseb/meta-intelfpga/README.md

 ### How to bring the output files to a bootable image?

 I desigend a Python script that can automate the boot image desgin with a specifiable partition table.
-It can generate an bootable image file with Kernel-,bootloader- and user-files.With the flexibility of this script it is compatible with *Intel* EDS build flow for example it can pre-install FPGA configuration files.
+It can generate an bootable image file with Kernel-,bootloader- and user-files.
+With the flexibility of this script it is compatible with *Intel* EDS build flow for example it can pre-install FPGA configuration files.
 Tools like "rufus" can write for instance a SD-card to enable the booting of a Linux Distribution.
 (see [here LinuxBootImageGenerator](https://github.com/robseb/LinuxBootImageGenerator))
 <br>